Bills Digest No. 81, 2023-24

 (b) any other activity of a sexual or indecent nature (including an indecent assault) that involves the human body, or bodily actions or functions (whether or not that activity involves physical contact between people).

-Proposed paragraph 474.17A(1)(d) contains the fault elements of the new offence.
+Proposed paragraph 474.17A(1)(d) contains the fault elements of the new offence in relation to consent.
 These are that the person:

 • knows that the other person does not consent to the transmission of the material; or